 2nd Gen 4Runner Shot Cred: @reedhuettlphotography

 Now for the 2nd Gen 4Runner fun stuff.
-For the 2nd Gen 4Runners, you still can get bolt-on transmission adaptors to easily install a chevy 350 or a ford 302 with ease for more power.
-If you decide against the stock 22re or your 3.0 decides it doesn’t want to keep its head intact, there are Straight-Axle Swap kits available for them as well, similar to the 1st Gen 4Runner kit.
+You still can get bolt-on transmission adaptors to easily install a chevy 350 or a ford 302 or even a newer generation 4Runner 3.4l v6 for more power.
+If you decide against the stock 22re or your 3.0 decides it doesn’t want to keep its head intact, consider swapping in a used engine.
+There are Straight-Axle Swap kits available for them as well, similar to the 1st Gen 4Runner kits.

-We will say the factory Independent Front Steering handles Off-Road well in 2nd Gen 4Runner like it does in the 1st Gen 4Runner and the later generations as well.
-If you do prefer to leave it with stock Independent Front Steering versus doing a straight axle swap there’s plenty of lift kits available for the 2nd Gen 4Runner.
+We will say the factory Independent Front Steering/Suspension (IFS) handles Off-Road well in 2nd Gen 4Runner like it does in the 1st Gen 4Runner and the later generations as well.
+If you do prefer to leave it with stock Independent Front Suspension versus doing a straight axle swap there’s plenty of lift kits available for the 2nd Gen 4Runner.

 Now for body armor and the complete 2nd Gen 4Runner off-road experience.
-You have steel plate and tube bumpers, skid plates, sliders and roll cage/ Exo-Skeleton kits similar to the 1st Gen 4Runner but you have more of a variety than the 1st Gen 4Runner.
+You have steel plate and tube bumpers, skid plates, sliders and roll cage kits similar to the 1st Gen 4Runner but you have more of a variety than the 1st Gen 4Runner.

 There are many fabrication companies that make stunning products for the 2nd Gen 4Runner.
 The 2nd Gen 4Runner is a very popular choice for an Off-Road vehicle for many reasons.
 With the body on frame combined with a straight axle, the 2nd Gen 4Runnercan climb anything, anytime and anywhere.
 It’s just beautiful.